|

 put a hole in the target at 100 yards that was more than two inches

-fps).
+higher than normal.
 I then noticed that I couldn't open the bolt because the

-cartridge case had tightly expanded against the chamber walls and had
+cartridge case had expanded tightly against the

 bolt face due to the overpressure.
 I had to use a rubber hammer